Dr. Yen-Ping Kuo

 Bio:

-Kuo received her Ph.D. in Molecular Microbiology from Ohio State University, M.S. in Clinical Laboratory Science from Michigan State University, and B.S. from National Taiwan University.
-She obtained post-doctoral training and subsequently held a research associate position at Barrow Neurological Institute in Phoenix, Arizona, investigating neuro-immune interactions.
+Dr. Kuo earned her PhD in Molecular Microbiology from The Ohio State University, MS from Michigan State University, and BS from National Taiwan University.
+She completed post‑doctoral training at Barrow Neurological Institute.